• About Flourish Clinic

 In Summary…

-If you’ve been stuck with fatigue, brain fog, pain, or shortness of breath months after COVID, ask a CIRS-literate provider whether testing and treatment could help.
+If you’re months past COVID and still struggling with fatigue, brain fog, pain, or shortness of breath, consider speaking with a CIRS-literate practitioner to explore whether testing or treatment might help.

 Uncategorized